axorithlabs/axorith/README.md

 Axorith was born from a simple, powerful observation: **the modern digital workspace is fundamentally broken.**

 The very tools meant to help us have become the primary source of friction.
-Existing applications only treat the symptoms—they are features *within* the chaos.
+Existing applications only treat the symptoms — they are features *within* the chaos.

 **Axorith is not another application.
 It is an opinionated operating environment.** We believe your computer should be a silent, purpose-built instrument for your mind, not a battlefield for your attention.